 However, Colombian has been seen as hostile territory for Chinese investors, making it the only exception.

-China’s presence in Colombia
+China’s investment in Colombia

 At the beginning of 2018, there were approximately 74 Chinese companies in Colombia.
 However of those, only a few have offices in Colombia.
 This type of company is called an ”apartment company” since they work from the home of one of the employees of the company.
 It does not significantly indicate the interest of the Chinese in extracting all Colombian business opportunities.
 This aspect has been seen as a lack of interest by Colombians, as the Chinese do not consider Colombia to be ”the” investment destination when considering foreign investments in Latin America.